 Having trouble focusing on the subject in dark receptions: Turn on your focus assist beam on your flash for a little extra focus help in super dark receptions.
 If it's not firing you may need to change your autofocus setting to AF-S (Nikon) or One-Shot (Canon) for the assist beam to work.

 - You don't need to be at a reception to practice or use this technique, all you need is a subject and some string lights!

 - Try shorter and longer shutter speeds to get different trailing looks.

-- Take regular receptions photos too!
-I usually include 10-15 of these types of shots into my final gallery if there was a good party and the lights were right.
+- Take regular reception photos too!
+I usually include 10-20 of these types of shots in my final gallery if there was a good party and the lights were right.

 - When using this technique at weddings try not to blast subjects in the face when they are looking straight into the camera.
 No one likes that without a warning!
 That's why I usually pull this trick out at the end of the night and guests are good and saucy, people are usually not paying too much attention to what I am doing.